/etc/ssh/sshd_config

 await local_file.write(chunk)

-# Yield control to event loop to prevent blocking other EDI parsers
+# Yield to event loop to prevent blocking other EDI parsers

 await asyncio.sleep(0)